emilianavt/BVHTools/README.md

     Up: Z Up
     Rotation: Euler (YXZ)

-If any of your bone names contain spaces, Blender will replace them with underscores, which might lead to trouble when loading the file back into Unity.
-It is best to avoid spaces in bone names for this reason.

 ## Loading

 To load the file back into Unity, attach the "BVH Animation Loader" component